Home

 5. Choice

-You choose the direction your life takes -- you assume full responsibility for your actions and their consequences.
 You’re nobody’s puppet, or a victim of circumstance.
 You’ve always got a choice in what you think, say or do.
 This is a mindset that many people don’t consider.
 They feel trapped, as if they ‘have to’.

 It doesn’t matter whether your goal is to get something good or leave something bad; accept that you chose everything in your life now, and exercise your freedom to choose from now on.